The glitz and glam of the Fox Theatre is a draw that attracts both visitors and locals. But did you know the Fox Theatre was nearly demolished?

 Many visitors just think of the Fox Theatre as a pretty place to see a show or a concert.
 But you may be surprised to know that there are many different rooms at the Fox Theatre for private parties and functions.
 There are weddings, corporate parties, and even proms that take place at the Fox Theatre in the many lavish ballrooms.

-Have to mention though that earlier this year, famed Fox Theatre organist Larry Embury died and his body went unclaimed for three weeks.
+Have to mention though that several years ago, famed Fox Theatre organist Larry Embury died and his body went unclaimed for three weeks.
 With all their gazzilion dollars the Fox Theatre couldn’t cough up the money for this beloved employee after his many years of service.
-Shame on you, Fox Theatre!
+That’s disappointing.

 Want to dig deeper and see what goes on behind the scenes at the Fox Theatre?
 Want to find out where the stars hang out before and after their performances?
 You can find out all of this by taking a behind the scenes tour of the Fox Theatre.
 The hour-long tour is $18 for adults and $5 for children aged 10 and under.